dtumathtools

 Authors and acknowledgment

 The project would have never gotten off the ground without Jakob Lemvig and his engagement with SymPy in Mathematics 1.
 Thank you to Ulrik Engelund Pedersen for trusting us with this task.
-Finally, a huge thanks to the professors of the course for making great and engaging education: Micheal Pedersen and Karsten Schmidt.
+Finally, a huge thanks to the professors of the course for making great and engaging education: Michael Pedersen and Karsten Schmidt.

 License